Take a walk around The Park

 - Enjoy a coffee or a meal at the Phoenix Cafe …

 - … and look out for the huge mosaic phoenix spreading its wings around the building.

 - The outdoor Singing Chamber near the Universal Hall – go inside and try the acoustics.

 - A diversity of eco housing, from the newest builds in East, West and North Whins, to the famous whisky barrel homes near Bag End, made from recycled whisky barrels.

-- Tea and cake at the Pod on the Village Green – and grab a game of volley ball while you’re there.
+- Watch the world go by from the Village Green – and grab a game of volley ball while you’re there.

 - The two potteries in the Park, one on Pineridge and the second in the Whins.

 - The Moray Art Centre hosts regular exhibitions and a variety of classes.

 - The peaceful space of Green Burial Ground in Wilkies Wood.

 - The three wind turbines which, averaged over the year, supply 100% of The Park’s energy.

 - Cullerne Gardens, with its organic vegetable gardens and tunnels, which supplies fresh goods for the community as well as local shops and organisations.